himynameisfuego/SiTraNo/README.md

 * **Fuzzy**: Fuzzy logic decomposition [5].

 ## Future updates
-* Add Standalone installer featuring MATLAB Runtime.
+* Improve code efficiency.
-* Adding new separation methods.
+* New artifact detection/evaluation methods.
 * Polish spectrogram presentation.
-* Improve code efficiency.
-* JUCE version of the app --> soon available on [Tantep Sinjanakhom](https://github.com/60010454)'s GitHub!

-Expected work period: Summer 2023
+Expected work period: Spring 2024

 ## Contributing
 Suggestions and contributions to the code are both welcomed and encouraged.
 Please open an issue to discuss your changes and submit a pull request.